caseif/libarp/doc/SPEC.md

 A node descriptor describes and points to either a resource or a directory listing within a body section.

-Nodes descriptors will contain the CRC-32 of the corresponding data.
+Nodes descriptors will contain the CRC-32C checksum of the corresponding data.
 This may optionally be ignored by the unpacker if the package specifies a compression scheme which already includes a CRC, such as `bzip2`.

 The maximum length by design for each a node name and node mime type is 255 bytes.